evanmcneely/enlighten.nvim/README.md

 ### 🥖 Features

 - Generate code from a prompt.
-- Edit selected code in place without leaving the buffer.
+- Edit selected code in place with change highlights.
-- Highlight differences in generated or edited code.
 - Conversational chat without leaving Neovim.
 - Conversation and prompt history.
+- Edit buffer from chat with the conversation as context.
+- Use other tools for reviewing, accepting and rejecting generated code by turning highlights off.
-- OpenAI and Anthropic models are supported.
+- All OpenAI and Anthropic models can be supported (I can't always keep up though).
+- `curl` is the only dependency!

 ### 💾 Setup